acrlakshman/facebook-sentiment-analysis/README.md

 How to use
 ==========

+Make sure to turn off ghostery or similar apps to run this site.
+Also this app was poorly written, hence it will ask for too many permissions, please accept them for now or atleast the ones which you feel necessary after reading the description above.
+I will clean this.

 Select a friend from the dropdown box and wait for the dial to become steady.

 Result is on the scale of 0 to 1, 0 for most negative emotion, 1 for the best.